seanox/spring-webdav/manual/getting-started.md

 ## Definition of Mapping
 The WebDAV implementation uses a virtual file system.
-This file system is built per annotations in the Mapping.
+This file system is built per annotations in the Mapping object.
 Direct access to the mapping is not possible, it is only created via the annotations.
 The annotations are applied directly in the managed beans, e.g. in `Component`, `Controller`, `Service`, `RestController`, ...
 For this purpose, the WebDAV implementation provides various annotations.
 The central component  is `@WebDavMapping`.
-This defines the virtual entities of the Mapping and thus from the virtual file system. `@WebDavMapping` defines a case-insensitive virtual path for this purpose, which is later used as a reference in other WebDav annotations.
+This defines the virtual entities of the mapping and thus from the virtual file system.
+`@WebDavMapping` defines a case-insensitive virtual path for this purpose, which is later used as a reference in other WebDav annotations.

 ```java
 @RestController